max-mapper/abstract-blob-store/readme.md

 This method should return a readable stream that emits blob data from the underlying blob store or emits an error if the blob does not exist or if there was some other error during the read.

+If `opts` is a string it should be interpreted as a `key`.
-`opts` *must* be an object with a `key` property.
+Otherwise `opts` *must* be an object with a `key` property.
 The `key` is used to find and read the blob.
 It is recommended where possible to use the hash of the contents of the file as the `key` in order to avoid duplication or finding the wrong file.

 ### store.exists(opts, cb)

+This checks if a blob exists in the store.

+If `opts` is string it should be interpreted as a `key`.
-This checks if a blob exists in the store. `opts` *must* be an object with a `key` property (the same key that you got back from createReadStream).
+Otherwise `opts` *must* be an object with a `key` property (the same key that you got back from createReadStream).
 The `cb` should be called with `err, exists`, where `err` is an error if something went wrong during the exists check, and `exists` is a boolean.